bonitasoft/bonita-doc/md/admin-application-task-list.md

 # Task list in Bonita Administrator Application

-This page explains what a user with the _Administrator_ in the Bonita Administrator Application can see and do about tasks and more generally, flow nodes.
+This page explains what a user with the _Administrator_ profile can see and do about tasks (and more generally, flow nodes) in [Bonita Administrator Application](admin-application-overview).
 A flow node is an element of a process.
 It defines an action to be performed (automatic or human).
 A taks is a flownode done by a person.

-Such users can view the list of flow nodes in error, pending tasks, done tasks, assign and unassign a task, do a task for someone else, skip a failed flow node, replay a failed flow node, and write a comment about the case.
+Those users can view the list of flow nodes in error, pending tasks, done tasks, assign and unassign a task, do a task for someone else, skip a failed flow node, replay a failed flow node, and write a comment about the case.

 Here is a view of the task list:
 ![Task list Administrator Application](images/UI2021.1/admin-application-task-list.png)<!--{.img-responsive}-->